nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Use case ends.

-:pencil2: **Use case: Find all Tasks assigned to a particular Members**
+:pencil2: **Use case: Find all Tasks assigned to a particular Member**

 **MSS**